The modelling of the action potentials in myelinated nerve fibres: Lieberstein model for AP propagation on unmyelinated axon

+Equations~\eqref{LIB11} and \eqref{LIB21} can be solved numerically with the pseudospectral method.
+It should be noted that Lieberstein \cite{Lieberstein1967} remarks that as $a$ is small then $C_a \pi a^2 << C_m 2 \pi a$, and the influence of $C_a$ is typically assumed to be negligible.
+We take $C_a = 0$ in the following numerical example.
+We performed also a few numerical simulations with $C_a = 0.1$ (just taking it one order of magnitude smaller than $C_m$ to check if it does anything significant if taken large enough) but observed its influence to be small on the behaviour of the numerical solutions.

-What does it mean to keep the inductance $L$ contrary to the celebrated classical HH model \cite{Hodgkin1952}?
+The difference in keeping the inductance $L$ contrary to the celebrated classical HH model \cite{Hodgkin1952} is the following.
 One possible way of making sense of the differences is by looking at the equations.
 In the case of the system of PDEs (eqs.~(1) and (2) in \cite{Lieberstein1967}), it can be seen that there is a term $\partial i_a / \partial t $ in eq.~(2).
 This can be interpreted as the rate of change of current along an axon.
-In the HH model, the axon current is ``hidden'' in term $\partial^2 V / \partial x^2$.
+In the HH {equations}, the axon current is ``hidden'' in term $\partial^2 V / \partial x^2$.
 Another possibility is to look at the Lieberstein model in the form of one PDE (eqs.~(3) and (6) in \cite{Lieberstein1967}).
-It can be seen in eq.~(3) that two additional terms appear in the Lieberstein model compared to the classical HH model -- $\partial^2 V / \partial t^2 $ and $\partial I / \partial t$.
+It can be seen in eq.~(3) that two additional terms appear in the Lieberstein model compared to the classical HH {equations} -- $\partial^2 V / \partial t^2 $ and $\partial I / \partial t$.
 The second partial derivative is what makes the model hyperbolic and as pointed out by Kaplan and Trujillo \cite{Kaplan1970}, it influences the maximum velocity of the AP.
-However, the term $\partial I / \partial t$ is an even more notable difference as the time derivative of the ion current is not present in the classical HH model.
-In eq.~6 in \cite{Kaplan1970} it can be seen that inductance affects the ion currents and also time derivatives of gating variables $n, m, h$ arise.
-One should note that Kaplan and Trujillo \cite{Kaplan1970} have calculated axon inductance from the movement of ions as $4421\,[mH \cdot cm]$ if AP velocity is $12.3\,[m/s]$ at $a=238\,[\mu m]$.
+While the term $\partial I / \partial t$ is another notable difference as the time derivative of the ion current is not present in the classical HH model.
+Observing eq.~(6) in \cite{Kaplan1970} it can be seen that inductance affects the ion currents and also time derivatives of gating variables $n, m, h$ arise.
+One should note that Kaplan and Trujillo \cite{Kaplan1970} have calculated axon inductance from the movement of ions as $4421\,[\mathrm{mH} \cdot \mathrm{cm}]$ if AP velocity is $12.3\,[\mathrm{m/s}]$ at $a=238\,[$\textmu $\mathrm{m}]$ {and Cole and Baker have also investigated question of inductance in this context} \cite{Cole1941,ColeBaker1941}.
+It can be noted that similar models involving inductivity are in use in cardiophysiology, see, for example, \cite{Rossi2017}.